kannans/bootstrap-start-app/README.md

 ### What is in this repo?

-A simple `webpack` starter application with Bootstrap UI developement.
-This repo includes basic bootstrap 5 css, js and depedency plugins.
+A simple `webpack` starter boiler plate app for UI markup development.
+This repo includes basic bootstrap5 CSS, JS and depedency plugins.

-### How it started?
+### How this repo started?

 #### 1. Follow the simple steps and commands
 ```